ElektraInitiative/PermaplanT/doc/usecases/current/drawing_layer.md

   The user has opened the app and has selected the drawing layer.
 - **Main success scenario:**
   - The user successfully adds, edits, moves, removes and deletes custom drawings of any color of following forms:
+    - free drawing
+    - ellipse
+    - rectangles
-    - polygons (consisting of lines and bezier)
+    - polygons (consisting of lines and bezier helper-points, that can be created by dragging existing lines)
       - open without filling
       - closed with 3 different fillings
     - icons from Nextcloud